micwinter/GlupilNet/README.md

 # Annotate pupil locations on eyetracking videos
 For quick inference on your own eye videos, please use `evaluate_glupilnet.py` as `python evaluate_glupilnet.py --path2data=${PATH_EYE_VIDEOS} --vid_ext=<VIDEO_EXT> --ellseg_ellipses=1 --save_overlay`.

 This will run the pretrained GlupilNet on the eye videos in the given path and produce eye videos with the extension `'*_glupil.mp4'`, where pupil predictions are shown in the video.
-In addition, it will also produce a a numpy file with pupil coordinate predictions with the extension `'*_pred.npy'`.
+In addition, it will also produce a numpy file with pupil coordinate predictions with the extension `'*_pred.npy'`.

 Example beginning file structure:
 * `${path_eye_videos}`
+  * exp_name_0 (can be anything)
     * eye0.mp4
     * eye1.mp4
   * exp_name_1
     * eye0.mp4

 After running `evaluate_glupilnet.py`:
 * `${path_eye_videos}`
-	* exp_name_0 (can be anything)
+	* exp_name_0
 		* eye0.mp4
 		* eye1.mp4
       * eye0_glupil.mp4